Guidelines and Policies

 The Faculty of the Graduate Department of Religion is comprised of the members of the Divinity School and Department of Religious Studies faculties who are engaged in graduate instruction and research in the areas of Ethics and Society, Hebrew Bible, Historical Studies, History and Critical Theories of Religion, Homiletics and Liturgics, Jewish Studies, New Testament, Religion, Psychology, and Culture, and Theological Studies.
 In addition, designated faculty members of other schools or departments of the University who pursue scholarly interests in any of the programs of study may be nominated by GDR areas to become associate members of the Graduate Department of Religion with voice but not vote on the GDR faculty, including all areas of policy and admissions decisions.
 The Faculty of the Graduate Department of Religion must approve all candidates for membership, including assignment to an area of specialization.
 After faculty approval, the Chair of the Department shall provide to the Dean of the Divinity School a letter addressing a candidate’s potential contribution to the graduate program and recommending appointment to the Graduate Department of Religion.

-CHAIR AND ASSOCIATE DEAN FOR GRADUATE EDUCATION AND
+2. DEPARTMENT CHAIR AND ASSOCIATE DEAN FOR GRADUATE EDUCATION AND RESEARCH

 The Chair is appointed by the Dean of the Divinity School.
 The appointment is for a term of three years, such term being renewable only once.
 The Chair has general responsibility for the graduate program in religion.